MartinPyka/financial_life/README.md

 from financial_life.financing import accounts as a from datetime import timedelta, datetime

-# create a private bank account and a loan
+# create a private bank account and a loan account
 account = a.Bank_Account(amount = 1000, interest = 0.001, name = 'Main account')
 loan = a.Loan(amount = 100000, interest = 0.01, name = 'House Credit')